An incredible XI of players that were in the Football League back in 18-19

 He since went from strength to strength since and ripped apart the Championship with 15 goals and 16 assists for Norwich as they claimed the top spot again in 2020-21.
 Aston Villa acted early to secure a club-record £38million transfer, reportedly beating Arsenal to his signature.

 The jewel of Chelsea’s academy had already done well at Vitesse before joining Frank Lampard at Derby County in 2018-19.
 He scored nine goals and registered four assists for the Rams as they finished runners-up in the play-off final.

 LW: Jack Grealish

 Aston Villa were staring down the prospect of a fourth successive season in the Championship while their talisman Grealish was sidelined midway through the 2018-19 campaign.
-11th in late February, they’d won just three of their last 15 matches and looked incapable of registering wins without him.
+11th in late February, they’d won just three of their last 15 matches and looked incapable of going up without him.

 But their homegrown superstar’s return to fitness sparked a remarkable 10-match winning run at the end of the season, which eventually culminated in a play-off final victory over Mount’s Derby.

-Grealish has looked just as good upon Villa’s return to the Premier League, resulting in a clamour to start for England at Euro 2020 and rumours of a £100million transfer to Manchester City.
+Grealish has looked just as good upon Villa’s return to the Premier League, which eventually resulted in his £100million move to Manchester City.

-Substitutes: Sam Johnstone, Luke Ayling, Craig Dawson, Adam Webster, Ezgjan Alioski, John McGinn, Jarrod Bowen, Said Benrahma, Daniel James, Eberechi Eze, Jack Harrison, Tammy Abraham, Patrick Bamford, Ivan Toney.
+Substitutes: Sam Johnstone, Luke Ayling, Craig Dawson, Adam Webster, Ezgjan Alioski, John McGinn, Jarrod Bowen, Said Benrahma, Daniel James, Eberechi Eze, Jack Harrison, Ollie Watkins, Patrick Bamford, Ivan Toney.